Here you will find information about MyRight's finances, salaries, fundraising policy and our annual reports.

 To ensure that the money really goes to the right things and is useful, we follow up the operations in close dialogue with our partners.
 Annually, we carry out several economic and performance-based random samples, follow-up visits to funded activities, and review the partner organizations' performance reports and the local auditors' reports.

 Planning and evaluation meetings are held regularly together with the partner organizations.
 In all our operations, risk analyzes and risk management plans are carried out to minimize the risk of corruption and fraud as well as the risk of not achieving set goals.

 Every year, internal auditors are elected by MyRight's annual meeting.
 During the year, they review the board's work to ensure that the association's board runs the association based on the members' interests.
 An audit report is submitted annually to the annual meeting.

-MyRight's external authorized public accountant is from the company Sonora Revision.
-The auditor reviews that MyRight's annual report complies with the Annual Accounts Act and that we follow the rules that are added by us being members of Giva Sverige and the Swedish Fundraising Control.
-They also review that MyRight complies with all agreements with ForumCiv for development cooperation and information work.
+MyRight's external authorized auditor is from the firm KPMG.
+The auditor examines that MyRight's annual report complies with the Annual Accounts Act and that we comply with the rules added by being members of Giva Sweden and Swedish Fundraising Control.
+They also check that MyRight complies with all agreements with ForumCiv for development cooperation and information work.

 In MyRight's annual report, we collect this year's events and results from the business.

 We care that you feel safe in your contacts with us.
 Therefore, we have adapted our handling of personal data to the new and stricter Data Protection Regulation (GDPR).